-Select a location for the event.
+Choose a location for the event.
 If you decide to make the food yourself, you and your team can check the availability of spaces in local churches and community centers.
 The other option is to check local restaurants, cafes and hotels.
 Given that it is a charitable event, these establishments may want to pitch in their services.
-Once you find a location, decide on the date and time.
+After you find a location, decide on the date and time.

 With date, time and location in hand, you and your team can spread the word, find a Santa and a photographer, and start selling tickets.
-An effective way to market the event is to create your own Facebook page.
+An effective way to market the event is to create your own Facebook page for the breakfast with Santa event.
 You can input the relevant information and invite your Facebook friends with a few mouse clicks.

 You and your team can make the tickets by hand or use a drawing program on a computer and print them out.
-You can also purchase a roll of tickets at a stationery store or order ready-made tickets over the Internet.
+You can also purchase a roll of tickets at a stationery store or order ready-made tickets over the internet.

 Deck the halls with...well, boughs of holly.
 You can also use a Christmas tree as a backdrop for Santa's North Pole setup, strategically place a gingerbread house (or a few!) and add plenty of holiday cheer with Christmas lights, bows, garlands and more!